Are You A Great Storyteller? Stephen King's 10 Easy Steps to Storytelling To Die For

 2. The first draft you write is always for you.

-3. The second draft you write is for everyone else.
+4. The third draft you make for everyone else.

 5. Read the last edit out loud: When I read my final draft, I always read it out loud.
 This helps polish and smooth the story, giving it better tempo and flow.